-Step 5 - Arrange Admission
+Step 5 - Choose A Clinic

 Now that you've read up, and compared a few clinics, it's time to arrange admission.

-Step 7 - Admit to treatment
+Step 7 - Admission Into Treatment

 It's worth checking usage policies re internet and wifi, and devices, as you may be disappointed if the clinic you've chosen asks you to hand them in, before your stay begins, without prior warning.